-Since the late 1990s, temporary immigrant numbers have more than tripled.
+Figure 3 shows the substantial, and increasing, scale of temporary immigration.
+Over the 20-year period since the late 1990s, temporary immigrant numbers have more than tripled.
 There is a connection between the temporary and permanent intakes, with a recent analysis finding that ‘about half of the permanent visas grants are to people who are already in Australia as temporary immigrants’.13

 Temporary immigration has attracted some political controversy.
 Some critics are concerned about its claimed impact on the integrity of, and job competition within, the Australian labour market; they might be assured by a Productivity Commission finding that ‘recent immigration has had a negligible effect on the labour market outcomes of the local labour force’.14 Many international students have evidently been exploited through underpayment of wage entitlements and poor working conditions.15 An inquiry put in place by the Australian government has endorsed a finding that ‘as many as 50 per cent of temporary migrant workers may be being underpaid in their employment’.16 Some critics are uncomfortable with temporary immigrants being treated in effect as ‘not quite Australian’.17

 There have been claims that the temporary skilled program too readily overlooks the availability of qualified local recruits and/or permits an undesirable under-investment in the education and training that would support an upskilled local workforce.18 Responding in part to such misgivings, the rules governing the temporary skilled program were significantly revised in April 2017, with the aim of ensuring, according to Prime Minister Turnbull, that ‘temporary migration visas are not a passport for foreigners to take up jobs that could and should be filled by Australians’.19